hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-1-introduction-to-the-apis.md

 You can get the Postman collection from the HPE Developer Community tooling GitHub repository [here](https://github.com/hpe-dev-incubator/GLP-API-Tooling/tree/main/Postman-Collections).

-Don’t miss Part 2, Part 3 and Part 4 of this blog series, where you will further explore the rest of the collection to learn how you, as an IT administrator of the HPE GreenLake platform, can configure and manage workspace resources (users’ identity, devices and subscriptions) and how you can track activities within your workspace and monitor overall health of services and devices in your workspace.
+Don’t miss Part 2 and Part 3 of this blog series, where you will further explore the rest of the collection to learn how you, as an IT administrator of the HPE GreenLake platform, can configure and manage workspace resources (users’ identity, devices and subscriptions) and how you can track activities within your workspace and monitor overall health of services and devices in your workspace.

 Do you have any questions on HPE GreenLake platform API?
 Please join the [HPE Developer Community Slack Workspace](https://developer.hpe.com/slack-signup/) and start a discussion in our [\#hpe-greenlake-api](https://hpedev.slack.com/archives/C02EG5XFK8Q) channel.